-A transfer pricing return is a specified set of information concerning transfer pricing that affected taxpayers must periodically submit to the tax administration, typically annually.
+A transfer pricing return is a standardised set of information concerning transfer pricing that affected taxpayers must periodically submit to the tax administration, typically annually.
 This information may be submitted with the annual income tax return, or in a schedule generally lodged at the same time as the return.
-The taxpayer is required to disclose, in a standardized format, information relating to its transactions with related parties.
+The taxpayer is required to disclose, in a standardised format, information relating to its transactions with related parties.
 This is in addition to other transfer pricing documentation requirements.

 A transfer pricing return contains information on related-party transactions.
-This generally includes, at minimum, a list of related party transactions and the countries in which the counterparties are resident.
+This generally includes, at minimum, the countries in which the counterparties are resident and a list of related party transactions.